alk-language/k-semantics/bin/README.md

   It is highly recommended to put the paths to K's binaries in your system's PATH.

 * Perl and CPAN - for Linux/Unix/MacOS users.
-* The `Getopt::Long::Descriptive` package - it can be installed in command line by typing `cpan -i Getopt::Long::Descriptive` (warning: you may need `sudo` to do this).
+* The `Getopt::Long::Descriptive` package - for Linux/Unix/MacOS users.
+It can be installed in command line by typing `cpan -i Getopt::Long::Descriptive` (warning: you may need `sudo` to do this).

-Instructions about using CPAN can be found [here](http://www.cpan.org/modules/INSTALL.html).
+Note: instructions about using CPAN can be found [here](http://www.cpan.org/modules/INSTALL.html).

 How to use?
 -----------